bhavya1006/Agent-D/README.md

-# MindGrid UI Dashboard
+# Agent D Dashboard

 ## Overview

-MindGrid UI is a modern, responsive dashboard application designed to visualize and manage agent performance, execution timelines, recent activities, and tool usage.
-Built with React, TypeScript, Vite, and Tailwind CSS, it provides a clean and intuitive interface for monitoring and interacting with data.
+Agent D is a modern, responsive dashboard application designed to visualize and manage agent performance, execution timelines, recent activities, and tool usage.
+Built with React, TypeScript, Vite, Tailwind CSS, and shadcn-ui, it provides a clean and intuitive interface for monitoring and interacting with data.

 ## Project Goals